adriennekline/segment_matlab/README.md

-# Manual Segmentation in Matlab
+# Manual Segmentation in Matlab & Python
 manual segmentation software for Matlab